Senior Lecturer/Associate Professor at Department of Materials Science and Engineering, Solar Cell Technology

 My research focuses on the use of nano-optics and nanotechnology in solar cells, for both relatively established thin film solar cells (CIGS, CZTS) and for new type of solar cells (tin sulfide, perovskites).

 One project, funded by the Swedish research council, explores combinations of plasmonic nanostructures and semiconductor coatings produced by atomic layer deposition (ALD), in order to realize new and much more resource efficient solar cells with ultrathin (nanometer-thickness) absorption layers.

-Another project, funded by the Energy agency and the Swedish research council, investigates the possibility to create better and cheaper tandem solar cells by means of nanotechnology.
+Another project, funded by the Energy agency, investigates the possibility to create better and cheaper tandem solar cells by means of nanotechnology.

 Nanofabrication is an integral part of this work and mainly deploys scalable, self-assembly based methods such as block copolymer lithography.
 Optical characterization, especially spectroscopic ellipsometry, and numerical calculations by the finite element method, are other essential ingredients in the search for new, highly efficient and ultimately resource saving solutions for solar energy conversion to electricity.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.